Jim Redman (cricketer): First-class cricket career

 In 1952, Somerset had what Wisden termed "a disastrous season" and finished at the bottom of the County Championship.
 Lack of bowling penetration was the main problem, and Redman, who played in 17 Championship games, took only 33 wickets at the average of 35.39.
 There was only one outstanding performance: in the match against Gloucestershire at Taunton, he took seven wickets for 49 runs in a rain-spoilt match.
 Towards the end of the season, Redman lost his regular place in the side as the Cambridge University batsman Gerry Tordoff, who bowled a bit, came into the side.
 Redman left the Somerset staff at the end of the 1952 season.

 Redman played only three more times for Somerset as an amateur, all of them matches at the Bath cricket festival in 1953, and he bowled only 18 overs in these matches, taking just two further wickets.
 He did have a prominent role in one of the season's memorable matches, though: the game against Lancashire, designated as Bertie Buse's benefit match, was finished inside a single day on a terrible pitch.
 Somerset's two innings resulted in totals of 55 and 79, and the match lasted up till six o-clock on the first day only because of a second-innings last-wicket stand of 35 between Redman, who made an unbeaten 27 – the only other double-figure score in the match for Somerset was 14 by Harold Stephenson – and the 17-year-old Brian Langford.
 Redman took two wickets in this match but failed in the other two games at Bath, and did not play first-class cricket again.

 After first-class cricket

 Leaving professional cricket at the end of 1952, Redman went into business and later moved from Bath to Salisbury.
 He played a few matches for Wiltshire in the Minor Counties Championship between 1958 and 1964, and in the match against Somerset's Second Eleven in 1962, he made 112.
+He died at Salisbury in Wiltshire in 1981.